-The EU Member States may authorise an otherwise prohibited transaction, if necessary, to ensure critical energy supply within the EU or to transport fossil fuels from or through Russia into the EU.
+EU Member State authorities may authorise an otherwise prohibited transaction if this is deemed necessary to ensure critical energy supply within the EU, as well as the transport of natural gas and oil, including refined petroleum products, from or through Russia into the EU.
 An authorisation may also be granted if the investment exclusively concerns a legal person, entity or body operating in the energy sector in Russia owned by a legal person, entity or body incorporated or constituted under the law of an EU Member State.